Effects of cavity birefringence in polarisation-encoded quantum networks: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful for helpful discussions with A. Kuhn and T. Barrett.
-This work was funded by the United Kingdom Engineering and Physical Sciences Research Council ``Networked Quantum Information Technology'' and ``Quantum Computing and Simulation'' Hubs.
+The authors thank M. Keller for the conversations that inspired this study, D. Leibfried for noting an important conclusion and A. Kuhn and T. Barrett for helpful discussions.
+This work was funded by the United Kingdom Engineering and Physical Sciences Research Council ``Networked Quantum Information Technology'' and ``Quantum Computing and Simulation'' Hubs, and European Union Quantum Technology Flagship Project ``AQTION'' (820495).
+This work was supported by JST Moonshot R\&D Grant No. JPMJMS2063 and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JP-MXS0118067477.
+For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.